akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She had spent the day poring over estate accounts – she was skilled at it now – though her hardest challenge was keeping Goosie away from the ribbons that bound the parchment rolls.

-The spring planting was done, and the heat of Beatrice's July *Name Day* was still a moon’s turn away.
+The spring planting was done, and the heat of Beatrice’s July *Name Day* was still a moon’s turn away.
 Their two servants were cleaning up in the background.
 Beatrice sat down and watched her father trace a finger along the vellum of his *Psalter*, his lips moving with the Latin wording.

 "Father?" she asked softly.